Kenaf: Uses

-Kenaf is cultivated for its fibre in India, Bangladesh, United States of America, Indonesia, Malaysia, South Africa, Viet Nam, Thailand, parts of Africa, and to a small extent in southeast Europe.
+Kenaf is cultivated for its fibre in India, Bangladesh, United States of America, Indonesia, Malaysia, South Africa, Vietnam, Thailand, parts of Africa, and to a small extent in southeast Europe.
 The stems produce two types of fibre: a coarser fibre in the outer layer (bast fibre), and a finer fibre in the core.
 The bast fibres are used to make ropes.
 Kenaf matures in 100 to 200 days.
 First grown in Egypt over 3000 years ago, the leaves of the kenaf plant were a component of both human and animal diets, while the bast fibre was used for bags, cordage, and the sails for Egyptian boats.
 This crop was not introduced into southern Europe until the early 1900s.
 Today, while the principal farming areas are China and India, Kenaf is also grown in countries including the US, Mexico, and Senegal.

 The main uses of kenaf fibre have been rope, twine, coarse cloth (similar to that made from jute), and paper.
 In California, Texas, Louisiana and Mississippi, 3,200 acres (13 km2) of kenaf were grown in 1992, most of which was used for animal bedding and feed.

 Uses of kenaf fibre include engineered wood; insulation; clothing-grade cloth; soil-less potting mixes; animal bedding; packing material; and material that absorbs oil and liquids.
 It is also useful as cut bast fibre for blending with resins in the making of plastic composites, as a drilling fluid loss-preventive for oil drilling muds, and for a seeded hydromulch for erosion control.
 Kenaf can be made into various types of environmental mats, such as seeded grass mats for instant lawns and moldable mats for manufactured parts and containers.
 Panasonic has set up a plant in Malaysia to manufacture kenaf fibre boards and export them to Japan.

 Additionally, as part of an overall effort to make vehicles more sustainable, Ford and BMW are making the material for the automobile bodies in part from kenaf.
 The first implementation of kenaf within a Ford vehicle was in the 2013 Ford Escape.
 The BMW i3 uses kenaf in the black surrounds.

 The use of kenaf is anticipated to offset 300,000 pounds of oil-based resin per year in North America and should reduce the weight of the door bolsters by 25 percent.

 Reported in 2021, Kenaf Ventures, an Israeli company, is developing and producing sustainable raw materials made from the kenaf plant (Hibiscus cannabinus) in an effort to decarbonize the construction sector without reducing product quality.